alu042/DAT158ML/a_quick_flask_tutorial/README.md

 # A very short crash course in web app development using Flask

 This is the code shown in the DAT158 video describing a way to deploy machine learning models, using Flask.
 You can find the video in the course Canvas.
+The examples will likely not make a great deal of sense without the video, so you should start there.

 Deployment is an important part of the course's Module 3, and of Assignment 2.